Bank Levies and Wage Garnishments

 It is a tricky process but if you are owed money, you could possibly impose a bank levy or wage garnishment in order to obtain reimbursement.

 A bank levy is when a debtor’s bank account is seized by the party they borrowed from.
-This is in order to satisfy a judgment.
+This is to satisfy a judgment.
 The lender does not even need the debtor’s bank account number.
 All that is needed is the bank or credit union the debtor keeps their money in.
 JPL Process Service can help obtain this information for you.

 In case you are wondering, there is nothing illegal about doing this.
 The State of California allows creditors this option as a means for repayment.